Northrop F-89 Scorpion: Background

-The N-24, designed by Jack Northrop, was a slim-bodied swept-wing aircraft with a two-person pressurized cockpit and conventional landing gear.
+The N-24, designed by Jack Northrop, was a slim-bodied, swept-wing aircraft with a two-person, pressurized cockpit and conventional landing gear.
 To reduce drag, the two Allison J35 turbojet engines were buried in the lower fuselage, directly behind their air intakes, and they exhausted underneath the rear fuselage.
 The horizontal stabilizer was mounted just above the junction of the vertical stabilizer with the fuselage and had some dihedral.

+Contract and redesign

-A contract for two aircraft, now designated the XP-89, and a full-scale mock-up was approved on 13 June.
-However, the mock-up construction began immediately after the USAAF announced that the N-24 had been selected.
-It was inspected on 25 September and the USAAF had some reservations.
+On 13 June 1946, an initial $4 million contract for two aircraft, designated XP-89, along with a full-scale mock-up, was approved.
+However, the mock-up construction had commenced immediately after the USAAF announced that the N-24 had been selected.
+It was inspected on 25 September, at which point the USAAF expressed some reservations.
 The inspectors believed that the radar operator needed to be moved forward, closer to the pilot, with both crewmen under a single canopy, the magnesium alloy components of the wing replaced by aluminum alloy, and the fuel tankage directly above the engines moved.
-Other changes had to be made as wind tunnel and other aerodynamic tests were conducted.
-The swept wings proved less satisfactory at low speeds, and a thin straight wing was selected instead.
+Other changes were made in response to the results from wind tunnel and other aerodynamic tests conducted.
+The swept wings proved less satisfactory at low speeds, and a thin straight wing was selected, instead.
 Delivery of the first prototype was scheduled for November 1947, 14 months after the inspection.
+The requested alterations to the design were formalized in a series of change orders issued to Northrop.
+Another mockup presentation took place in December 1946.

-The position of the horizontal stabilizer also proved to be unsatisfactory, as it was affected by the engine exhaust, and it would be "blanked-out" by airflow from the wing at high angles of attack.
+Further changes included the position of the horizontal stabilizer also proved to be unsatisfactory, as it was affected by the engine exhaust, and it would be "blanked-out" by airflow from the wing at high angles of attack.
 It was moved halfway up the tail, but its position flush with the leading edge of the vertical stabilizer proved to cause extra drag through turbulence and reduced the effectiveness of the elevators and rudder.
 Moving the horizontal stabilizer forward solved the problem.
 Another major change occurred when USAAF revised its specification to delete the rear gun installation on 8 October.
-Another mock-up inspection was held on 17 December, and the inspectors suggested only minor changes, even though the fuselage fuel tanks were still above the engines.
+Another mock-up inspection was held on 17 December, and the inspectors suggested only minor changes, though the fuselage fuel tanks were still above the engines.
 Northrop's efforts to protect the fuel tanks were considered sufficient, as the only alternative was redesigning the entire aircraft.